We offer several different types of opioid and alcohol

 VIVITROL Is an antagonist or blocking medication.

-Antagonists attach to opioid receptors, but do not cause the release of dopamine.
+Antagonists attach to opioid or alcohol receptors, but do not cause the release of dopamine.
 They are non-addictive and do not lead to physical dependence.
-Antagonists create a barrier that blocks opioid molecules from attaching to opioid receptors.
-VIVITROL blocks opioid receptors in the brain for one month at a time, helping patients to prevent relapse to opioid dependence, following detox, while they focus on counseling.
+Antagonists create a barrier that blocks opioid molecules from attaching to opioid and alcohol receptors.
+VIVITROL blocks opioid and alcohol receptors in the brain for one month at a time, helping patients to prevent relapse to opioid and alcohol dependence, following detox, while they focus on counseling.
 Patients must detox before starting VIVITROL.

 ZUBSOLV® (buprenorphine and naloxone) is a sublingual tablet (CIII) prescription medicine used to treat adults who are addicted to opioid drugs as part of a complete treatment program that also includes counseling and behavioral therapy.